Women photographers: Studio work in the 19th century

 The earliest documented photography studios operated by women in the English speaking world, were opened in the 1860s.
-Prior to that, there had been studies opened by women in France, Germany, Denmark and Sweden.
+Prior to that, there had been studies opened by women in France, Germany, Denmark, Finland and Sweden in the 1840s and 1850s.

 In the 1860s and 1870s, women ran independent studios in two locations in Malta.
 Sarah Ann Harrison operated in her name between 1864 and 1871 from 74, Strada della Marina, Isola (Senglea), Malta.
 Adelaide Conroy was operating alongside her husband, James Conroy (mentor to the photographer Richard Ellis), from 1872 until around 1880 from premises at 56 and 134 Strada Stretta, Valletta, Malta.

 Around 1866, Shima Ryū together with her husband Shima Kakoku opened a studio in Tokyo, Japan.
 In New Zealand, Elizabeth Pulman assisted her husband George with work in his Auckland studio from 1867.
 After his death in 1871, she continued to run the business until shortly before she died in 1900.

 In Beirut, Lebanon, Marie-Lydie Bonfils and her husband Félix Bonfils established the first photography studio in the area, Maison Bonfils, in 1867.
 It is unknown how many of the photographs were taken by Lydie but it is thought that she took many of the portraits of women, as women photographers were preferred for modesty.
 Lydie ran the studio after Félix's death in 1885 until her evacuation to Cairo in 1914 on the Ottoman Empire entering the First World War.